 Quick Guide to Understanding the New Testament

-There are at least four things that are greatly misunderstood about the New Testament, and these keep people from really understanding the incredible things Christ accomplished by His life, Cross and resurrection:
+There are at least four things that are greatly misunderstood about the New Testament, and these keep people from really understanding the incredible things that Christ accomplished by His life, His Cross and His resurrection:

-2. You Have Both an Inner Spirit and an Outer Mortal Body: When you trust Christ as your Savior, God completely removes your old, inner nature ("spirit" or "heart") and replaces it with a new heart filled with God's Spirit; you are righteous because Jesus now lives in you.
-You can never sin in your inner spirit because Jesus in you can never sin (1 John 3:9); your eternal life is assured because the life is in Jesus Christ (1 John 1:2; 5:11,12a).
-But, your body is still the same; that part of you is not yet saved (Romans 8:10a).
-Because of this, believers live by faith, which is the power of Christ in you as He lives out His life through you.
+2. You Have Both an Inner Spirit and an Outer Mortal Body: When you trust Christ as your Savior, God completely removes your old, inner nature ("spirit" or "heart") and replaces it with a new heart filled with God's Spirit; you become righteous because Jesus now lives in you, joined eternally as one with you.
+You can never sin in your inner spirit because Jesus in you can never sin (1 John 3:9).
+And, your future is assured because eternal life is found in Jesus Christ (1 John 1:2; 5:11,12a).

 For a more in-depth discussion, Click Here.